Virginia Tech Data Repository: Preparing Data for Deposit

 Documenting Your Data

-In developing this README file, consider how your data should be documented for your intended audience.
+In developing your documentation (including your dataset Description and the Files/Folders in Dataset and their Descriptions) consider how your data should be documented for your intended audience.

 Are there any standards for metadata that are appropriate to this research community?